Uniform energy bound and Morawetz estimate for extreme components of spin fields in the exterior of a slowly rotating Kerr black hole II: linearized gravity: Introduction

-On Kerr background, there is little known about metric perturbations.
-Nevertheless, as mentioned already, the extreme components of the Weyl tensor in N-P formalism satisfy decoupled, separable TME \eqref{eq:TME}.
-After decomposing spin $\pm2$ components into modes, differential relations between the radial parts of the modes with opposite extreme spin weights, as well as between the angular parts, are derived in \cite{starobinsky1973amplification,TeuPress1974III} and are known as "\emph{Teukolsky-Starobinsky Identities}".
-In \cite{whiting1989mode}, it is shown that the TME admits no mode with frequency having positive imaginary part, or in another way, no exponentially growing mode solution exists, by assuming no incoming radiation condition.
+On a non-static Kerr background, as mentioned already, if one linearizes the vacuum Einstein equations via tetrad perturbations, the extreme components of the Weyl tensor in Newman--Penrose formalism satisfy a decoupled, separable wave-like equation--the TME \eqref{eq:TME} and govern the dynamics of linearized gravity.
+These two extreme components are closely related to each other by differential relations: after decomposing spin $\pm2$ components into modes, differential relations between the radial parts of the modes with opposite extreme spin weights, as well as between the angular parts, are derived in \cite{starobinsky1973amplification,TeuPress1974III} and are known as \emph{Teukolsky-Starobinsky Identities}.
+See the version of these identities in the physical space in \cite{aksteiner2019new}.
+In \cite{whiting1989mode}, it is shown that the TME admits no mode with frequency having positive imaginary part, or in another way, no exponentially growing mode solution exists, under the assumption of no incoming radiation condition.
 This mode stability result is recently generalized in \cite{2015AnHP...16..289S,andersson2017mode} to the case of real frequencies.
-We mention here the paper \cite{finster2016linear} which discusses the stability problem for each azimuthal mode solution to TME.
+Note that the mode stability result \cite{2015AnHP...16..289S} for scalar field is indispensable in the work \cite{dafermos2016decay} treating the scalar wave on the full subextremal Kerr backgrounds, and we expect our mode stability result \cite{andersson2017mode} for general spin fields will play an essential role in generalizing the results from the slowly rotating Kerr case considered in this work to the full subextremal Kerr case.
+Linear stability of slowly rotating Kerr spacetimes is proved in \cite{andersson2019stability,hafner2019linear}, and it is shown in \cite{andersson2019stability} that the linear stability of a subextremal Kerr spacetime can be proved under an assumption of a basic energy and Morawetz estimate in the same form of the main result of this work in the full subextremal Kerr backgrounds.
+During the submission of this work, the authors in \cite{DHR2019TME} obtain a similar result as that in this work.
+We notice also the works \cite{finster2016linear} which discusses the stability problem for each azimuthal mode solution to TME and \cite{klainerman2017global} which proves a first nonlinear stability result for the Schwarzschild metric (though under axially symmetric polarized perturbations).

-\subsection{Outline of the proof}
+\subsection{Outline of the Proof}